What's a cashier's check and how do you use it?

 Money orders can be purchased in many convenient locations, from gas stations and grocery stores to banks and credit unions.
 The clerk will take your cash (say, $800 to cover your rent) plus the fee that the store charges (say, $1.50).
 In this case, you’d end up paying $801.50 and your landlord will receive a payment that’s guaranteed.

-Money order fees can range from $0.70 to $5.2 And while they’re fairly affordable and easy to get, they usually can’t be issued for more than $1,000.2 So if you need to pay for something that costs $3,000, you’d have to purchase three separate money orders (and pay three separate fees).
+Money order fees can range, depending on their amount and whom you buy them from.
+The U.S. Postal Service charges anywhere from 50 cents to $1.95.2 And while they’re fairly affordable and easy to get, they may be capped at $1,000.3 So if you need to pay for something that costs $3,000, you’d have to purchase three separate money orders (and pay three separate fees).

-Certified checks are verified by your bank, basically letting the recipient know that you have enough funds in your account to cover the amount of the check.
+Certified checks are verified by your bank, basically letting the recipient know that you have enough funds in your account to cover the amount of the check.4

 When it comes to a cashier’s check vs. a certified check, the differences are minor.
 Both can be used to transfer large amounts of money.
 And whichever you choose, the payee will have some peace of mind knowing that the funds are guaranteed.